Hi everyone! My name is Presley, it’s so nice to meet you!

 A little more about my life currently:

 I live in Grand Rapids, Michigan with my husband, Austin, and our 3 cats (yes, we are crazy cat people).
-We have been married for just over a year but together for 10!
-I attended Grand Valley State University and got my Bachelor’s degree in Psychology, and I am currently wrapping up my Master’s degree in Sport and Performance Psychology at University of Western States.
+We are also expecting Baby Lew this September!
+I attended Grand Valley State University for my undergrad and got a Bachelor’s degree in Psychology.
+I then went on to get my Master’s degree in Sport and Performance Psychology from University of Western States.
 My favorite course during my program was by far Mental Skills Training.
-I also work as a gymnastics coach and have loved the opportunity to be on the ‘other side’ of the sport; it’s so rewarding!
+I also work part-time as a gymnastics coach and have loved the opportunity to be on the ‘other side’ of the sport; it’s so rewarding!
 In my free time you can find me reading, exercising (I love yoga and weight training), spending time outdoors, and traveling.